Eelam War I: Prelude

-Civilian killings
+Eelam war 1 starts

+Full-scale war did not break out until an attack by the LTTE on a Sri Lanka Army patrol in Jaffna, in the north of the country, on 23 July 1983, which killed 13 soldiers.
+The attack, and the subsequent riots in the south (dubbed Black July), are generally considered the start of the conflict.

 Black July

-On July 24, the day the 13 servicemen killed in an LTTE ambush were to be buried, some Sinhalese civilians who had gathered at the cemetery, angered by news of the ambush, which was magnified by wild rumor, formed mobs and started killing, raping, and assaulting Tamils while looting and burning their properties in retribution for what happened.
+On 24 July 1983, the day the 13 servicemen killed in an LTTE ambush were to be buried, some Sinhalese civilians who had gathered at the cemetery, angered by news of the ambush, which was magnified by wild rumor, formed mobs and started killing, raping, and assaulting Tamils while looting and burning their properties in retribution for what happened.
 Sinhalese civilians were equipped with voter registration lists, burning and attacking only Tamil residences and business, while army and government officials stood by.
 Even Sinhalese civilians who harbored Tamil families in their households (or suspected of doing so) were set upon by the mobs.

-According to Tamil Center for Human Rights (TCHR), the total number of Tamils killed in the Black July pogrom was 5,638.
+Militants take over

+In August 1983, the Sixth Amendment to the Constitution of Sri Lanka was passed, requiring all members to swear an oath unconditionally renouncing support for a separate state.
+The leader of the opposition, A. Amirthalingam, and other TULF members boycotted Parliament, losing their seats and fleeing to Madras, creating a power vacuum on the island which was soon filled by young militants, who after a lull resumed their ambush attacks and bank robberies in 1984.
+On 2 August, the Tamil Eelam Army (TEA) carried out a bomb blast at the Meenambakkam Air Port in Madras, killing 33 people.
+On 19 November 1984, the northern commander, Colonel Ariyasinghe Ariyapperuma, was killed along with eight soldiers when his jeep was hit by a landmine explosion in an ambush set for him by the LTTE.
+The next day, TELO launched an attack on the Chavakachcheri Police Station, killing all its staff and razing the buildings to the ground.
+Increased landmine attacks on army units resulted in the army purchasing South African Buffels.

 Kent and Dollar Farm massacres

 In November 1984, Sinhalese convicts were settled in the Kent and Dollar farms after the Tamil civilians living there were evicted by the Sri Lankan Army.
 The settlement of prisoners was used to further harass Tamils into leaving the area.
 The Sinhala settlers confirmed that young Tamil women were abducted, brought there and gang-raped, first by the forces, next by prison guards and finally by prisoners.

 Following this settlement, the LTTE committed their first massacre of Sinhalese civilians.
 The massacres took place on November 30, 1984, in two tiny farming villages in the district of Mullaitivu in north-eastern Sri Lanka.